aaarf404/Recipe-Rating-Prediction/README.md

 # Recipe-Rating-Prediction
 Explore factors that could affect recipe rating, and predict ratings.

-Authors: Fiona Zou, Ruofei Mao
+Authors: Fiona Zou, Ruofei(Alexandra) Mao

 ## Overview
-This data science project conducted at UCSD explores the factors influencing recipe ratings using a dataset from [title](https://food.com).
+This data science project conducted at UCSD explores the factors influencing recipe ratings using a dataset from [food.com](https://food.com).
 Specifically, this project investigates how various recipe nutrients, like calories and total fat, contributes to a recipe's rating.
 By analyzing these features, our project aims to explore viewer preferences of nutrition levels of highly-rated recipes and develop a predictive model for recipe ratings.

 ## Introduction
-For the project, we will be using the a subset of recipes and ratings dataset from [title](https://food.com).
+For the project, we will be using the a subset of recipes and ratings dataset from [food.com](https://food.com).
 First, we will load in the two datasets and explore their features.
 The dataframe > raw_recipes contains 83782 rows(each representing a unique recipe as indicated by the number of unique recipe IDs equals the number of total rows in this dataframe), and 12 columns (features) describing each recipe.
 Specifically, the columns are:

 1. **'name'** (object/string)- recipe names stored as text data;